 Managing Side Effects

-NYU Langone physicians use targeted radiation therapy to avoid side effects, such as problems with thinking or processing information clearly.
+NYU Langone doctors use targeted radiation therapy to avoid side effects, such as problems with thinking or processing information clearly.
 Other side effects—such as dry mouth, nausea, and vomiting—can be managed with medications or our integrative health services.